RichardScottOZ/pylightcurve/README.md

 #### Angles and times

-PyLighrcurve 4.0 includes flexible objects for converting different expressions of angles (e.g. '+47:12:34.05' to degrees) and of timing systems (e.g. HJD_UTC to BJD_TDB).
+PyLightcurve 4.0 includes flexible objects for converting different expressions of angles (e.g. '+47:12:34.05' to degrees) and of timing systems (e.g. HJD_UTC to BJD_TDB).

 # Installation